Ebenezer74/alx-low_level_programming/README.md

-This repository is for alx c programming project
+This an Alx repo for programming in c projects